dkyowell/PDFBlocks/Readme.md

 }
 let data = Document().renderPDF()
 ```
-### Tables
-A Table is a powerful component for composing data-driven reports.
-See Examples/Report.swift for a demonstration.
 ## SwiftUI Inspired but not a Clone
 ### Units
 Sizes need to be specified in points (.pt), inches (.in), or milimeters (.mm).